Considering Vaginal Birth After Cesarean

 VBACs typically take place in a hospital, so finding a VBAC Friendly hospital is key.
 Some have even have VBAC bans and many are merely VBAC Tolerant.
 Along with your choice of provider, the hospital or birth center you choose has the biggest influence on whether or not you have a successful VBAC.

 3. Take an Evidence Based Childbirth Class

-Taking a good childbirth preparation class like the Beyond the Birth Plan Childbirth Class will prepare you for the intensity of birth, make you aware of your available options and choices and help you understand how, when, and how often different medical interventions are used.
+Taking a good childbirth preparation class like the Beyond the Birth Plan will prepare you for the intensity of birth, make you aware of your available options and choices and help you understand how, when, and how often different medical interventions are used.

 4. Hire a Doula

 5. Join a Support Group

-The International Cesarean Awareness Network (ICAN) supports families who have had cesareans, are planning cesareans, and especially those who want a different birth after a cesarean.
+The International Cesarean Awareness Network (ICAN) supports families who have had cesareans, are planning cesareans, and especially those who want to deliver their babies vaginally after a cesarean.
 The people involved in your local ICAN chapter will know who the most VBAC Friendly providers are, which hospitals see the most VBACs, and which doulas know the ins and outs of supporting VBAC clients.

 Many providers have rules against induction for TOLAC patients.
 In general, letting baby choose his birth day is a hallmark of lower intervention birth.
 More cesareans are done—VBAC or not—when your body is ‘forced’ into labor.